 Central San's 1,500+ mile collection system has pipe segments that range in age from new to more than 100 years old.
-Some of the pipe segments are at or near the end of their useful lives as evidenced by their need for frequent maintenance, high rate of infiltration, and/or threat of structural collapse.
+Some of

 More than 300 miles of the small diameter sewers in the collection system were constructed prior to 1956.
 The methods and materials of construction used at that time do not currently perform well, and they are the source of over 90% of the dry weather SSOs.
 Central San implemented a sewer renovation program in 1991 to replace small diameter sewers to control future maintenance requirements and costs, to minimize the number of overflows, to limit the quantity of rainfall entering the collection system, and to improve the level of service provided to customers.